Joohansson/NanoRPCProxy/README.md

 ## How to call the proxy server
 You call the proxy server just like you would call the node RPC.
 It's a normal POST request to "<YourProxyURL>/proxy" with json formatted data.
 The node commands are found here: https://docs.nano.org/commands/rpc-protocol/

+### Special RPC commands
+The proxy server also support special commands not supported in the Nano RPC.
+They need to be listed in the **settings.json** under "allowed_commands"
+* **{"action":"price"}** Returns the latest Nano price quote from Coinpaprika

 ### Using curl
 The curl command looks just a tiny bit different than for a direct node request.
 You just have to define it with a json content type.
 You can also use the -i flag to include response headers.